| | | | | | |

 It’s time for afternoon tea.
 And these Scottish Oat Maple Scones.
 Crumbly and amazingly delicious with that quintessentially favorite maple flavor.
 Perfect with a dab of Irish butter.
 Warm from the oven… yes!

-The colors are changing outdoors.
-And maple everything is catching my eye and my mouth is watering.
-That warm, soothing flavor of maple everyone seems to love.
+The colors are changing outdoors, and maple everything is catching my eye, and my mouth is watering.
+Everyone seems to love that warm, soothing flavor of maple.

 Scottish Oat Maple Scones

-These scones are made with Scottish oats.
-I love to have this on hand in the fall and winter months.
-But if you want to swap old-fashioned oats, put it in the blender or food processor for a couple of whirls to break it down.
-As opposed to a rolled oat, Scottish oats are ground into a meal with a porridge-like texture.
+These scones are made with Scottish oats, which I love to have on hand in the fall and winter months.
+But if you want to swap old-fashioned oats, put them in the blender or food processor for a couple of whirls to break them down.
+As opposed to rolled oats, Scottish oats are ground into a meal with a porridge-like texture.

 Simple Ingredients

-One of the reasons I love these scones is for their simple ingredients.
-Easy to whip up and serve with a cup of tea, anytime the mood or cravings hit.
-Here’s what in the Maple Scones.
+One of the reasons I love these scones is their simple ingredients.
+Easy to whip up and serve with a cup of tea anytime the mood or cravings hit.
+Here’s what’s in the Maple Scones.

-Cream or Milk — there’s nothing like cream in scones and if you have it, definitely use it.
+- Cream or Milk: There’s nothing like the flavor and texture of cream scones.
+If you have it handy, definitely use it.
 Otherwise, milk will do just fine.

 Cutting in the Butter